Project Goals & Scope

 Perfect for educational purpuses

-Ideal to know the state of the art of Kubernetes ARM-based clusters and to play with different cluster services and applications using low-performance bare metal servers instead of x8086-based virtual machines.
+Ideal to know the state of the art of hybrid ARM-x86 Kubernetes clusters and to play with different cluster services and applications using low-performance bare metal servers instead of virtual machines.

 Low cost Kubernetes cluster